codecrafters-io/build-your-own-shell/stage_descriptions/programmable-completion-04-pm5.md

 ### Running the Completer Script

 In earlier stages, you registered completer scripts with `complete -C` and stored them.
-Now you'll actually run them when the user presses TAB.
+Now you'll actually run them.

-When the user types a command name followed by a space and presses TAB, your shell should:
+When the user types a command name followed by a space and presses TAB, your shell should first check whether a completer is registered for that command.
+If one is registered:

-1. Look up the registered completer for that command
+1. Run the script as a separate process
-2. Run the script as a separate process
+2. Read its stdout
-3. Read its stdout
+3. Use each line of output as a completion candidate

-4. Use each line of output as a completion candidate
+If no completer is registered, your shell should fall back to its existing completion behavior (or do nothing if no other completion logic has been implemented yet).

 For this stage, the completer will always print exactly one line.
 Your shell should take that line and complete the user's input with it, followed by a trailing space.